microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ### `readCSV`

-Reads the content of a file as CSV.
+Reads the content of a file as CSV format.

 ```ts
 const data = await workspace.readCSV("data.csv")